LIVE AT THE BELLY UP: The Drowning Men/ Candye Kane

 In 1983, Candye was a teenage mom from the poor side of Los Angeles, it was welfare and food stamps by day, hard drug use and nude modeling by night, while at the same time yodeling and moshing alongside groundbreaking punk bands like the Circle Jerks, X and FEAR in Hollywood’s underground music scene.

-To help pay the bills she appeared on the covers of Hustler and High Society, whilst peddling her cassettes of original hillbilly music to anyone who would listen along the Venice, Calif.
-Boardwalk.
+To help pay the bills she appeared on the covers of Hustler and High Society, whilst peddling her cassettes of original hillbilly music to anyone who would listen along the Venice, California Boardwalk.

-Episodes of LIVE AT THE BELLY UP are available for online viewing.
+Episodes of LIVE AT THE BELLY UP are available for viewing on demand.